UPPAALModelChecker/docs.uppaal.org/content/language-reference/expressions/_index.md

 Most of the expression syntax of UPPAAL coincides with that of C, C++ and Java.
 E.g. assignments are done using the '=' operator (the older ':=' still works, but '=' is preferred).
 Notice that assignments are them self expressions.

-The syntax of expressions is defined by the grammar for <tt>Expression</tt>.
+The syntax of expressions is defined by the grammar for `Expression`.

 ``` EBNF
 Expression = [ID]